 Besides the viscosity of the paint and the air pressure used, the nozzles are decisive for the fineness of the brush stroke.
 The smaller the nozzle diameter, the more delicate the jet stroke.
 Nozzles are usually available in diameters from 0.1-0.3mm (for fine work) to 0.5-1.0mm (for primers and coarse work).

-Depending on the model you exchange the complete nozzle head or the nozzle is put into a bayonet position and thus changed.
+Depending on the model you can change the complete nozzle head or the nozzle is put into a bayonet position and changed this way.
 If the complete nozzle head has to be exchanged, the thread should be sealed with wax when changing.
 The different nozzles are usually available as accessories.
 A kind of universal size is the nozzle size 0.2 – 0.4 mm.
-With this nozzle you can gain your first experiences in handling.
-Later we recommend to have all variants from fine to coarse available to be able to work optimally.
+This nozzle is ideal for learning and general use.
+As you progress, we recommend having a wider range of variants here for the best airbrush gun painting techniques and versatility.

-You mean the color and material of the airbrush would not matter?
-Far from it!
+Does the color and material of the best airbrush gun matter?
+Absolutely!
 Chrome-plated or mirrored parts of the gun can reflect the motif and thus be very disturbing.
 Especially if you have to get very close to your work with the airbrush gun.
 Also when working in sunlight such reflecting parts have a very unpleasant effect.

 The material is also decisive for good handling.
 Where professionals prefer smooth surfaces, it can be quite useful for the beginner or hobby airbrush artist to work with a rougher gun surface or at least non-slip grip surfaces.